thebigfilecom/thebigfile-com-dev/submodules/internetidentity/demos/using-dev-build/README.md

 $ dfx deploy --no-wallet
 ```

-At this point, the replica (for all practical matters, a local version of the Internet Computer) is running and three canisters have been deployed:
+At this point, the replica (for all practical matters, a local version of the BigFile) is running and three canisters have been deployed:

 - `internet_identity`: The development version of Internet Identity (downloaded from the [latest release](https://github.com/dfinity/internet-identity/releases/latest), see [`dfx.json`](./dfx.json)).
 - `webapp`: A tiny webapp that calls out to the `internet_identity` canister for authentication, and that then calls the `whoami` canister (see below) to show that the identity is valid.
 You'll find the source of the webapp in [`index.html`](./webapp/index.html) and [`index.ts`](./webapp/index.ts).